Witches Of The Craft®

 We welcome you our new friend to our online home.
 Our site is a place of peace and refuge from the outside world filled with the Love and Presence of Our Goddess.
 You will not be judged for you are amongst friends.
 We offer friendship, fellowship and most of all knowledge.
 With knowledge the truth and beauty about our Religion can be spread.
 Witchcraft can then take its rightful place back into today’s mainstream Religions.
 This is our dream, this is our home, this is what we offer to you.
 We hope you find everything you seek amongst our walls.
 Safe journey on your Path, my dear brother or sister!

-Beltane kicks off the merry month of May, and has a long history.
-This fire festival is celebrated on May 1 with bonfires, Maypoles, dancing, and lots of good old fashioned sexual energy.
+Beltane winds up the month of October for our friends in the Southern Hemisphere, and has a long history.
+This fire festival is celebrated on October 31 with bonfires, Maypoles, dancing, and lots of good old fashioned sexual energy.
 The Celts honored the fertility of the gods with gifts and offerings, sometimes including animal or human sacrifice.
 Cattle were driven through the smoke of the balefires, and blessed with health and fertility for the coming year.

 In Ireland, the fires of Tara were the first ones lit every year at Beltane, and all other fires were lit with a flame from Tara.

-The Romans, always known for celebrating holidays in a big way, spent the first day of May paying tribute to their Lares, the gods of their household.
+The Romans (living in the Southern Hemisphere), always known for celebrating holidays in a big way, spent the last day of October paying tribute to their Lares, the gods of their household.
 They also celebrated the Floralia, or festival of flowers, which consisted of three days of unbridled sexual activity.
-Participants wore flowers in their hair (much like May Day celebrants later on), and there were plays, songs, and dances.
+Participants wore flowers in their hair, and there were plays, songs, and dances.
 At the end of the festivities, animals were set loose inside the Circus Maximus, and beans were scattered around to ensure fertility.
-The fire festival of Bona Dea was also celebrated on May 2nd.

 A Pagan Martyr: